How to Manage Belly Fat

 “You are fat!”
-Many amongst us dread this three letter word with every fiber of our being.
-The word ‘fat’ itself conveys an unpleasant connotation and most of the time, we try to avoid any association with it.
-The word itself is seen as a taboo and to use that to describe a person is degrading, which is why body positivity activists shunned the use of such terminology.
+Many amongst us dread this three-letter word with every fiber of our being.
+The word fat itself conveys an unpleasant connotation and most of the time, we try to avoid any association with it.
+The word itself is seen as taboo, and to use that to describe a person is degrading, which is why body positivity activists shunned the use of such terminology.

-Being fat does not necessarily mean that a person is unhealthy, and being skinny does not automatically make one healthy too.
+Being fat does not necessarily mean that a person is unhealthy, and being skinny does not automatically make one is healthy too.
 Just as American author, Ray Bradbury used to say "Too much of anything is not good for anyone."

 This implies that moderation is the way to go.
 Today, we are here to find out how much is too much and in what way the extremes can have an effect on our lives.

-The subject of today’s scrutiny is in terms of belly fat.
+The subject of today’s scrutiny is the term belly fat.
 An ample protruding belly is a sight that most of us despise.
-We find ways and means to have a flat belly as it seems to convey a much positive body image.
-Belly fat is not necessarily a bad thing, but first, it is important to understand the term before jumping into any conclusion.
+We find ways to have a flat belly as it seems to convey a much positive body image.
+Belly fat is not necessarily a bad thing, but first, it is important to understand the term before jumping to any conclusion.